Frequently Asked Questions about Australia

 What is the weather like in Australia?

-In such a vast geographical area you will find significant fluctuations in temperatures between one part of the country and the next.
+In such a vast geographical area there are significant fluctuations in temperatures between one part of the country and the next.
 Generally speaking though, the northern parts of the country are warm to hot most of the year.
 The coastal areas around Sydney experience mild winters and are warm to hot in the summer months.

-The seasons are the opposite of those in Europe and North America.
-Australia thus enjoys summer from December to February and winter from June to August.
-Australia’s mild climate though is one of its biggest attractions, so you won’t find the hot and cold extremes in temperature you notice in Europe.
+The seasons are the opposite of those in Europe and North America – Australia's summer is from December to February and its winter from June to August.

 How safe in Australia?